 Step 1: Find a Product

-Well, here is the deal – finding a product to sell on Amazon using FBA can be highly frustrating.
+Well, here is the deal-finding a product to sell on Amazon using FBA can be highly frustrating.
 After all, you have thousands of products to choose from and to narrow it down to a selected few is no easy feat.
-The best way to go about it is by making a list and work on it from there.
+The best way to go about it is by making a list and working on it from there.

 So, how do you get started with this?
 Well, the answer is simple – you analyze the existing market for the product.
 That’s right, there is a certain level of philosophy involved here that talks about analyzing your competitor in order to get a better insight.
 This is how you do it: